Year: 2017 – 2019 | Role: Graphic Design Intern | Category: Print Design, Digital Design

 Art and Design Visitor Series Lecture

-To distinguish that the event has different speakers while also maintaining the same layout, I color-dropped from the artist self-portrait to compliment the image while also making the color a focal point of the poster.
-I also experimented with different layouts for the text and developed a good sense of hierarchy so that students who pass by the posters in the hallways can easily see who the speaker is as well as the topic they will be discussing at the event.
+I experimented with different layouts for the text, so I played around with the hierarchy so that students who pass by the posters in the hallways can easily see who the speaker is as well as the topic they will be discussing at the event.

 Postcards